 Sub-Capacity Rules for moving Programs and/or moving Workloads

 Permanently Moving Product Licenses from One Machine to Another

 IBM licenses software on a machine-by-machine basis.
 If you move a product from one machine to another you must immediately notify IBM in writing of this event so that the license can be redesignated in the inventory.
 When a product is moved between two Sub-Capacity machines it will appear on the Sub-Capacity Reports for both machines for that reporting period.
 In addition to the written notification, you should also indicate in the "Customer Comments" field of both Sub-Capacity Reports that a product has been moved, for example, "5655-G53 was moved from 2817-12345 to 2827-34567 on July 17".
 IBM will use the higher of the two MSU numbers reported as the billing value for that product that reporting period (capped, if appropriate, by the Full-Capacity MSU value of the target machine).
-If a product is moved between a Full-Capacity machine and a Sub-Capacity machine then the billing value will be the higher of the reported Sub-Capacity MSU value from the one machine and the Full-Capacity MSU value of the other machine (again, capped as appropriate).
+If a product is moved from a Full-Capacity machine to a Sub-Capacity machine then the billing value will be the higher of the Full-Capacity MSU value of the first machine and the reported Sub-Capacity MSU value from the target machine (again, capped as appropriate).